TIBCOSoftware/mashling/cli/README.md

 Additional documentation on mashling and the CLI tool

 ### mashling cli tool ###
-Details about mashling cli commands are [here](docs/gateway.md)
+Details about the mashling cli commands are [here](docs/gateway.md)

 ### mashling json configuration ###
-Details about mashling json configuration are [here](docs/gateway.md)
+Details about the mashling json configuration are [here](docs/gateway.md)

 ### mashling triggers ###
 For more details about the mashling REST Trigger, go [here](https://github.com/TIBCOSoftware/mashling/tree/master/ext/flogo/trigger/gorillamuxtrigger)

-For more details about the mashling KAFKA Trigger, go [here](https://github.com/TIBCOSoftware/mashling/tree/master/ext/flogo/trigger/kafkasubrouter)
+For more details about the mashling Kafka Trigger, go [here](https://github.com/TIBCOSoftware/mashling/tree/master/ext/flogo/trigger/kafkasubrouter)

 ## Contributing and support